cryptiumlabs/juvix/doc/reference/src/frontend/syntax.md

-Primarily inspired by Haskell & Idris.
-Alterations for explicit usage accounting & (in the future) for resource accounting.
+Juvix's frontend syntax is primarily inspired by Haskell & Idris, with alterations for explicit usage accounting & (in the future) for resource accounting.

 ```
 zipWith : n (a -> b -> c) -> Vect n a -> Vect n b -> Vect n c